K2 (tax scheme): Controversy

 On 19 June 2012, The Times published an investigation into individual tax avoidance, estimating that around 1,100 people had been using the K2 scheme to avoid making tax payments totalling around £168 million.
-The Times report named comedian Jimmy Carr as the K2 scheme client who was largest beneficiary of these arrangements, claiming that he was sheltering £3.3 million per year and only paid 1% tax through using the scheme.
+The Times report named comedian Jimmy Carr as the K2 scheme client who was the largest beneficiary of these arrangements, claiming that he was sheltering £3.3 million per year and only paid 1% tax through using the scheme.
 That evening, Carr was challenged on the matter at a show in Royal Tunbridge Wells.
-When an audience member told him he didn't pay tax, Carr responded with "I pay what I have to and not a penny more."
+When an audience member told him he did not pay tax, Carr responded with "I pay what I have to and not a penny more."
 Speaking to ITV News, the Prime Minister of the United Kingdom at the time, David Cameron, called the scheme "morally wrong".
 Carr responded and issued a series of statements on his Twitter account; he apologised for using the scheme, stating it was a "terrible error of judgement" and that he had ceased using the K2 scheme.
 The Herald reported that the accounting firm promoting the scheme may have taken around 15% in commission.
 The Institute of Chartered Accountants of Scotland (ICAS) said they would investigate the K2 scheme and Peak Performance.